 The Update Type dropdown menu is set to Add to existing records (Post) by default.
 If you've added fields to a unique key, this can be used to modify existing records in case their values have changed since your last update or if you want to fix an incorrect record.

 Click Test & Continue.
 In this test Zapier will attempt to send a record to your dataset.
+You're now ready to click Turn on Zap.

 Step 3: Add a new dataset widget in Geckoboard

-In Geckoboard, click See dataset and select your new dataset from the list to start configuring your widget.
+Switch to Geckoboard, click See dataset and select your new dataset from the list to start configuring your widget.

-Now you can configure your widget by selecting your visualization type, add status indicators for number and gauge visualizations, comparison metrics, goals, and any additional formatting information about the data being displayed.
+Now you can configure your widget by selecting your visualization type, add status indicators for number and gauge visualizations, comparison metrics, goals, and any additional formatting information about the data displayed.

 Datasets default to a line chart, however if your dataset does not contain date or datetime fields you won't see a line chart.
 You'll need to select another visualization type.